 Commercial and institutional parking lots have no guidelines and protocols.
 While the Smart About Salt® Council has done extensive research on winter salt application and has implemented a best management practices protocol - including training and a certification program - it's a voluntary program.

 Maybe it's all in our heads?In the absence of clear guidelines, fear of litigation is understandable.
 But the reality is we don't know if that fear is warranted.
 At present, there are no studies (that we're aware of) that have examined how many lawsuits have been filed and what the outcomes have been.

 - We continue to undertake regular monitoring of chloride concentrations throughout the watershed.Partnering for change

 - We think the answers depend on collaboration.
-We've created a Salt Working Group, bringing together experts from the public sector, private sector, non-governmental organizations, legal community and regulators.Research to inform guidelines
+We've created and participate in salt working groups, bringing together experts from the public sector, private sector, non-governmental organizations, legal community, regulators and academics.Research to inform guidelines

 - This winter our researchers will be using a friction tester to track the results of salt application on various surfaces in the watershed.
 The goal is to determine the right amount of salt to achieve safe conditions.
 Our friction tester uses the same technology as airport testers.Parking lot design with winter in mind

 .
-If these guidelines are followed, less winter salt is required.
+If these guidelines are followed, less winter salt would be required.
 We're also encouraging municipalities to incorporate these guidelines into their policies.

 What You Can Do

-Pressure: If you see excessive salt being applied, put pressure on the property owner.
+: If you see excessive salt being applied, speak to the property owner.
 Tell them about the environmental consequences of applying too much.
 Ask them to contact us.
 We can direct them to agencies like Smart About Salt® to have their staff or contractors trained in correct winter salt use.